-- a) The following uses shall be permitted in the "Employment" designation: - i. industrial uses, including manufacturing, processing, servicing, warehousing, and the storage of goods and raw materials; - ii. data processing, laboratories, and research and development facilities; - iii. agricultural services: - iv. offices associated with and ancillary to a permitted use in Policy No. 6.11.7.2.8.a)i, 8.a)ii. and 8.a)iii; - v. business parks, including professional and administrative offices, but excluding major offices; and, - vi. such other uses as may be permitted by the implementing Zoning By-law. - b) Ancillary uses and facilities that are supportive of the overall employment area may be permitted in the "Employment" designation, provided that such uses and facilities: - i. are compatible with permitted employment uses;
+- The following uses shall be permitted in the "Employment" designation: - i. industrial uses, including manufacturing, processing, servicing, warehousing, and the storage of goods and raw materials; - ii. data processing, laboratories, and research and development facilities; - iii. agricultural services;

-- ii. will not hinder the establishment or continuation of any permitted employment use by virtue of sensitivity or other factors; and - iii. will support, or will not detract from, the overall functioning and viability of the area as an employment area. - c) Retail sales that are ancillary to a permitted employment use may be permitted in the "Employment" designation, provided that the goods for sale are manufactured or processed on-site.
-Stand-alone and major retail and major commercial uses shall not be permitted. - d) All development on lands designated "Employment" shall be subject to site plan control. - e) Development in the "Employment" designation shall be designed according to the principles and policies for the "Urban Employment" character area set out in Subsection 6.11.7.5.5 below.
+- offices associated with and ancillary to a permitted use in Policy No. 6.11.7.2.8.a)i, 8.a)ii. and 8.a)iii; - v. business parks, including pProfessional and administrative offices, but excluding major offices, provided that these offices are secondary to the primary core employment uses planned for the employment area; and, - such other uses as may be permitted by the implementing Zoning By-law. - b) Ancillary uses and facilities that are supportive of the overall employment area may be permitted in the "Employment" designation, provided that such uses and facilities: - i. are compatible with permitted employment uses; - ii. will not hinder the establishment ercontinuation or expansion R of any permitted employment use by virtue of sensitivity or other factors; and - will support, or will not detract from, the overall functioning and viability of the area as an employment area. - c) Retail sales that are ancillary to a permitted employment use may be permitted in the "Employment" designation, provided that the goods for sale are manufactured or processed on-site.
+Stand-alone and major retail and major commercial uses shall not be permitted. - All development on lands designated "Employment" shall be subject to site plan control. - Development in the "Employment" designation shall be designed according to the principles and policies for the "Urban Employment" character area set out in Subsection 6.11.7.5.5 below.